timothyb0912/blog/_posts/2021-06-30-Coded-Communication.md

 When acting clinically, such as when prescribing medication or therapeutic interventions, the therapist is acting as a consultant.
-When guiding the client towards behavior change in back-and-forth manner, the therapist acts more as a counselor.
+When guiding the client towards behavior change in a back-and-forth manner, the therapist acts more as a counselor.
 In this sense, a therapist wears both hats of a counselor and consultant.
 In either case, the therapist relates to the client 'from above,'